 Solo founder, freelancer, or consultant

 Pick Notion.
 The solo founder's work is part docs (specs, contracts, client briefs), part tasks, part CRM, part wiki.
 Notion holds all of it.
 ClickUp's task-first identity wastes value if you don't run sprints.
-Plus pricing ($8/mo on the workspace, not per seat) is cheaper than ClickUp Unlimited ($7/user/mo on the cheapest paid plan).
+Plus pricing ($10/mo on the workspace, not per seat) stays flat as collaborators join, while ClickUp Unlimited ($7/user/mo on the cheapest paid plan) charges per seat.

 Build a Notion CRM for clients, a project tracker for engagements, and a knowledge base for everything you learn.
 If you eventually hire, Notion scales with you and the workspace stays intact.
 Sync calendar events with how to sync Notion with Google Calendar and tasks with how to sync Notion with Todoist to keep your daily execution outside Notion without losing context inside it.